 - Unique history with a specific teacher

-- A subjective sense that the overall makeup of the class will be cohesive and form a productive community of learners.
+- A subjective sense that the overall make up of the class will be cohesive and form a productive community of learners

-Obviously, all of these factors are not considerations for every child and the weight of any one variable is specific for each student.
+Obviously, all of the factors are not considerations for every child and the weight of any one variable is specific for each student.
 Ultimately, as principal, I have the final responsibility to oversee the creation of class lists.
 Although we would like to honor specific requests for teachers, we feel that all of our teachers are qualified to give your child an excellent education.
 You can be assured that careful consideration will be given when planning for the educational experiences of each individual child in the context of a larger learning community – their classroom.

 Emma-Leigh Larsen, Principal